There has been some talk over the internet lately that suggests that Keto over 40 doesn’t work. Don’t believe the lies. Keto is for EVERYONE.

-On a typical day, I fast for 16 hours.
-What that means is that I only eat between noon and 8:00 PM.
+You can get the benefits by fasting everyday for 16 hours.
+What that means is that you only eat during an 8 hour window in any given day.
+For me, I only eat between noon and 8:00 PM.

-You can do longer fasts – I did a three day fast and actually enjoyed it.
+You can do longer fasts – A three day fast can actually be enjoyable.
 But remember Keto is about living better, it’s not a miserable hunger strike.

 One of the great things about the Keto diet is that you can have an adult beverage from time to time and it’s not a problem.

 Coors Light has only 5 carbs, and a glass of dry wine has even less.
 Hard liquor has zero carbs.

 But if you do have a weight loss stall and are a drinker… alcohol could be to blame.

 Even though you are meeting all of your macros, if you hit a plateau, you might want try to cut out the alcohol first.
 (This may not be a popular piece of advice but it’s true).

 Don’t worry, it’s not forever and you are still are an adult.

 If you would like an extensive explanation of Keto and Alcohol click here.